Choosing the Right Industrial Camera for Barcode Scanning on Pallets

 | Width captured | 1.15 m |

-Ensure Barcode Module Size Is >2 Pixels
+Ensure Barcode Module Size Is Greater Than 2 Pixels

 A common benchmark for decoding success is that each barcode module (the smallest element of the barcode) should occupy at least 2 pixels in the captured image.